resilience-me/thing/go3/README.md

 A number of counters keep track of state of trustlines.
 There is "sync counter", that tracks how many times the trustline has been updated.
 And, `sync_in` and `sync_out`, that track synchronization of trustlines (relative to `sync_counter`).
 There is also `timestamp`, for an account to locally track when an incoming trustline was last synced.
 The timestamp is never exchanged and there is no need for consensus on time, the platform does not use timestamps as counters or "nonces".

+### Counters in payments and path finding

+During path finding and payments, ongoing path searches and payment attempts have their own counters in RAM, and do not use permanently stored counters like trustlines do.
+These are CounterIn for preventing replay attacks in received datagrams, and a CounterOut for each of an account's peer accounts involved.

 ### Path finding

 The Path finding is very simple.
 It is practically “stateless”, no routing tables are stored, all routing is generated for each payment request.